websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 If you've added Synonym Sets or Results Rankings while running in Sidecar/Embedded mode, you'll see these search tunings disappear once you configure a Remote mode connection to Elasticsearch 7 and perform a full reindex.

-Restoring the _Search Tuning_ indexes from a snapshot using new index names is important if you've set up a new Elasticsearch 7 cluster, configured a remote connection to it, and performed a full reindex.
-Any
-Restoring the _Search Tuning_ indexes from a snapshot using new index names is important comes in handy if you did not upgrade your Elasticsearch 6 cluster, but rather, you just set-up your new Elasticsearch 7 cluster, configured Elasticsearch 7 in @product-ver@ and performed a full reindex from @product@.

-In this case, existing _Search Tuning_ entries will be missing, because whose indexes will be empty.

 To restore your existing _Search Tuning_ index documents, you can use the [Reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html#docs-reindex) of Elasticsearch, like this:

 ```json